JCPTrevillian/TD-Project-10-Full-Stack-App-with-React-and-a-REST-API/README.md

 # TechDegree-10
 Full Stack App with React and a REST API

-In this 2/2 two-part Javasript Full Stack capstone project, I used React to create a client for my existing school database REST API (that I created in part 1/2, U9, a previous project).
+In this second part of a two-part Javasript Full Stack capstone project, I used React to create a client for my existing school database REST API (that I created in the first of this two-part project, U9, a previous project).
 This full stack application will provide a way for users to administer a school database containing information about courses.

 Users can interact with the database by:
 1. Retrieving a list of courses